-- Check your air fryer’s manual to see whether you need to preheat it before cooking.
+- First thing’s first: check your air fryer’s manual.
+This will tell you whether you need to preheat it before cooking.
 Mine doesn’t, but yours might!

-- Let the ribs warm to room temperature before cooking.
-If you cook the meat immediately after taking it out of the fridge, the high heat will shock it, yielding unevenly cooked ribs.
+- Let raw ribs warm to room temperature.
+Cooking the meat immediately after taking it out of the fridge will shock it, yielding unevenly cooked ribs.

-- Before seasoning the ribs, pat them dry with a paper towel to help them soak up the marinade better.
+- Pat the ribs dry.
+Before seasoning the ribs, dry with a paper towel to help them soak up the marinade.

-- This recipe calls only for salt and pepper to season the ribs.
+- Use your favorite seasonings!
+This recipe calls only for salt and pepper to season the ribs.
 As long as you season both sides generously, you’re good!
-You can certainly spice things up by adding more, such as cayenne, garlic powder, paprika, and cumin.
+You can certainly spice things up with cayenne, garlic powder, paprika, and cumin.
 You can also use your favorite rub.

 - Prep your ribs the night before!
 Marinate the ribs in salt and pepper overnight for more a flavorful dish.

 - Do you like a crispy exterior?
 Add an extra 5 minutes of cooking towards the end give your ribs an extra crispy crust.
 If you’re not a fan, you can take out the ribs after cooking the bony sides.

-- Monitor the ribs closely towards the end of cooking to avoid burning.
+- Watch out for burning!
+Monitor the ribs closely towards the end of cooking to avoid burning.

-- For an extra smoky rack of ribs, pour a few drops of liquid smoke over the ribs after you brush them with BBQ sauce.
+- Make them taste like they’ve been grilled.
+Pour a few drops of liquid smoke over the ribs after you brush them with BBQ sauce.
 It adds a grill-like smokiness!

-However, the meat’s tissues and collagens have a higher melting point, so at this stage, the ribs will still be tough and rubbery.
+However, the meat’s tissues and collagens have a higher melting point.
+So at 145 degrees, the ribs will still be tough and rubbery.

 You’ll want the temperature to be somewhere between 185 to 203 degrees Fahrenheit.

-- If you don’t have a thermometer, let visual cues guide you.
-The meat should pull away from the bone, revealing about half an inch of the bone at the thinner end.
+If you don’t have a thermometer, let visual cues guide you.
+The meat should pull away from the bone, revealing 1/2-inch of the bone at the thinner end.